|Location||University of Melbourne, Melbourne Law School|

 About the Peter McMullin Centre on Statelessness

-On 1 February 2018, the Melbourne Law School’s Peter McMullin Centre on Statelessness will begin operation under the leadership of Professor Michelle Foster with the objective of undertaking research, teaching and engagement activities aimed at reducing statelessness and protecting the rights of stateless people.
-The Centre will be based at Melbourne Law School and will draw on inter-disciplinary expertise from all parts of the University of Melbourne.
+On 1 February 2018, the Melbourne Law School’s Peter McMullin Centre on Statelessness began operation under the leadership of Professor Michelle Foster with the objective of undertaking research, teaching and engagement activities aimed at reducing statelessness and protecting the rights of stateless people.
+The Centre is based at Melbourne Law School and draws on interdisciplinary expertise from all parts of the University of Melbourne.

-The focus of the Centre will be to develop teaching, research and engagement projects with three major aims:
+The Centre's focus is to develop teaching, research and engagement projects with three major aims: